 Imagine building a tiny chip that can perform the same exquisitely sensitive diagnostic tests that currently require an array of equipment in leading-edge biomedical research labs.
 Now try to scale that chip’s output to equal the power of 100 labs, and you get a sense of Frederick Balagaddé’s ambitions – and challenges.

-Balagaddé is an assistant investigator at the KwaZulu-Natal Research Institute for Tuberculosis and HIV (K-RITH), where he is developing research and diagnostic tools to help control the devastating HIV and TB epidemics in South Africa and beyond.
-HHMI and the University of KwaZulu-Natal collaborated in creating K-RITH to foster research that will help control HIV and TB.
+Balagaddé is an assistant investigator at the Africa Health Research Institute (formerly K-RITH), where he is developing research and diagnostic tools to help control the devastating HIV and TB epidemics in South Africa and beyond.
+HHMI and the University of KwaZulu-Natal collaborated in creating AHRI to foster research that will help control HIV and TB.

 Balagaddé’s bold ideas could change how HIV and TB testing is done in the developing world.
 His chip designs minimize the time, cost, and effort needed to culture microbes.
 The technology makes it possible to test smaller biological sample sizes, reducing the risk of exposure to infectious pathogens.